 Trove Market exclusively sells secondhand furniture for any room in your house.
 You can browse online or with the mobile app.
-Trove will automatically use your location to display the most proximate listings or you can browse across the country.
+Trove will automatically use your location to display the most proximate listings, or you can browse across the country.

 Whether you are looking for a restored piece from the mid-century, an antique, or something modern, Trove Market probably has what you are looking for.
-Since furniture is so bulky, you will probably need to pick it up yourself, but, some shippers will deliver locally or ship small pieces across the country.
+Since furniture is so bulky, you will probably need to pick it up yourself.
+But some shippers will deliver locally or ship small pieces across the country.

 Founded in 1999, Geebo allows you to buy or sell merchandise, heavy equipment, vehicles, real estate, and services in 160 communities.
 You might want to give Geebo a try if you live in one of the major metropolitan areas like L.A., Chicago, Denver, or in a mid-major metropolitan area such as Virginia Beach, Cincinnati, or Tulsa.

-You might have the most success with Hoobly by selling or buying per animals as there are arguably more listings for this category than any of the other merchandise categories listed.
+You might have the most success with Hoobly by selling or buying pet animals as there are arguably more listings for this category than any of the other merchandise categories listed.
 It is free to post or shop on Hoobly.

 If you are selling on Backpage, you can add photos or video in addition to the product description.

 PeerHub claims to be a combination of Craigslist, eBay, and Etsy.
 It allows you to buy or sell locally or across the country with cash, credit card, or Steem currency.
-It’s free to sell or buy, but, using Steem will eliminate PayPal or credit card transaction fees.
+It’s free to sell or buy, and using Steem will eliminate PayPal or credit card transaction fees.

 They also have a social media platform where your ratings and product placement improve as your following increases.